Bahrain men's national handball team

 The Bahrain national handball team is the national handball team of Bahrain and is controlled by the Bahrain Handball Federation.
 In May 2025 Robert Hedin was appointed to the position as head coach.

 In January 2022 Bahrain led by Aron Kristjánsson made it to the final of the 2022 Asian Men's Handball Championship, getting to the final for the fifth time in seven tournaments.
-They would go on to face Qatar in the final.
+They would go on to lose to Qatar in the final.
+Four years later in a rematch in the final, they eventually won their first title over Qatar in 2026.